hardpath/ordo/docs/roadmap.md

 - [x] Exclude tasks based on criteria:
   - [x] `[IGNORE]` suffix in List names.
   - [x] Tasks marked as completed.
+- [ ] Allow the user to manually trigger the retrieval of tasks from Microsoft ToDo.

 ---